-John Howard, LMFT
+John Howard, Founder

 Founder, No longer seeing clients

-John Howard is a psychotherapist, educator, entrepreneur and spiritual teacher based in Austin, TX.
+John Howard is not seeing clients.
+He is a psychotherapist, educator, entrepreneur and spiritual teacher based in Austin, TX.
 He is best known for practicing the very leading edge of couples therapy techniques and trains other couples therapists and clinicians internationally.
 John is a Licensed Professional Counselor Supervisor and a Licensed Marriage and Family Therapist Supervisor.
 He is a professor of Private Practice in the St. Edward’s University Masters of Arts in Counseling program, and an instructor of Couples & Family Therapy at the Dell/Seton Medical School in Austin where he designed their couples and family therapy curriculum.
 John was 1 of 12 couples therapists in the world selected to form the founding core faculty of PACT®, an advanced neuroscience-informed institute that trains couples therapists in the latest methods.
 He studied closely for six years and later taught with Dr. Stan Tatkin, widely considered one of the best couples therapists in the world, and was Dr. Tatkin’s first teaching assistant for PACT Institute trainings.
 John has developed and led a relationship wellness program at Google, Inc., is the host of the Ready Set Love® podcast, which is focused on the new science of relationships, and was voted Top Mental Health Professional in Austin in 2018 and 2019 by the readers of Austin Fit Magazine.

 John is the Founder of Presence Therapy®, a novel approach to psychotherapy that integrates mindfulness, interpersonal neuroscience, experiential therapy and psychobiology to offer an inclusive, comprehensive, and integrative approach to therapy and couples therapy based in the latest science.
 In 2017, he developed CORE Pre-Marital Counseling® in order to update premarital counseling for the 21st century, increasing its basis in neuroscience, attachment theory, and improving inclusivity and multicultural awareness in premarital work.
 Part of John’s work is to move the field of relationship counseling away from outdated cultural frameworks to science-based definitions of relationship health that do not exclude same-sex and nontraditional couples.
 In 2014, John created Ready Set Love®, an online educational platform for couples dedicated to the promotion of healthy relationships worldwide and the first online relationship improvement program based in the neuroscience of connection.
 John has interviewed numerous relationship experts on the popular Ready Set Love® Podcast, which has reached #41 in the world in Social Sciences on iTunes.